EarBuddyz 2.0 Review

 Overall, I’m thoroughly impressed with EarBuddyz 2.0’s ease of use, comfort (even during 60+ mile rides), competitive price, and superior customer support.
 And at just $1 more than competing models that feature optical sensor holes, they’re also competitively priced.

-In the meantime, EarBuddyz 2.0 comes with a 4.4-star average customer rating on Amazon as of this writing, so it seems like other users have experienced much of the same.
+EarBuddyz 2.0 also comes with a 4.4-star average customer rating on Amazon as of this writing, so it seems like other users have experienced much of the same.
 And in my mind, they’re worth much more than the extra dollar or two you might pay compared to knock-offs.